 This morning, enjoy breakfast followed by a transfer to Niepokalanow.
 This Franciscan Monastery is in the community of Teresin, was founded by martyr St. Maximilian Kolbe.
 This remarkable Saint, arrested by the Nazis, died in Auschwitz, where he gave his life for the life of another prisoner.
 Following your visit to this Holy Monastery, transfer to the village of Swinice Warckie, to visit the church of St. Casimir.
 This historically rich parish is the baptism site for St. Faustina (formally known, Helena Kowalska).
 At this parish, little Helena received her first confession, and First Holy Communion.
 She and her family attended Sunday Mass and other services at this church.
 After visiting this simple, yet the elegant church, we will continue to Czestochowa.
 Upon arrival in Czestochowa, you will check-in to your hotel, enjoy a magnificent dinner, and a restful overnight.

-After breakfast, you will drive through the mountains to the breathtaking yet small and remote village of Zakopane.
+Today, you will awake in the home of the grandest pilgrimage shrine of Poland since the 14th century!
+You will begin your day with breakfast and Mass at Jasna Gora Monastery.
+This hill-top monastery is home to the beloved icon of the Black Madonna.
+Additionally, Saint John Paul II is said to have made frequent visits to this monastery throughout his life.
+Tradition tells us that this icon was painted by Luke the Evangelist, discovered by St. Helen, and later enshrined.
+While here, you will have the opportunity to venerate not only the Holy Icon, but also many other priceless treasures that are contained within.
+After the visit, you will drive through the mountains to the breathtaking, yet small and remote village of Zakopane.
+Time for lunch.
 Take a cable car ride to the nearby mountaintop.
 At the top, you will truly experience God's magnificent Glory when you look out at the magnificent panoramic view.
 Following the many photos captured atop the mountain, head to the Jaszczorowka Chapel.
-The young Karol Wojtyla (Saint John Paul II ) visited this architecturally distinct chapel often.
-As a young boy, Karol Wojtyla walked the paths surrounding the Jaszczorowka Chapel for prayer and reflection.
-After you experience this beautiful site that assisted in Saint John Paul II's Holy journey, continue to the colorful Krupowki Street.
-Have the opportunity to do some shopping at the local bazaar before returning to Krakow.
-Enjoy a beautiful dinner and an optional stroll through the old city before retiring for the evening.
+This architecturally distinct chapel was visited many times by the young, Karol Wojtyla (Saint John Paul II).
+As a young boy, Karol Wojtyla often used the walking paths surrounding the Jaszczorowka Chapel for prayer and reflection.
+After you experience this beautiful site that assisted in Saint John Paul II's Holy journey, you will continue your tour to the colorful, Krupowki Street.
+While on this street, you will have the opportunity to do some shopping at the local bazaar.
+Enjoy dinner and overnight in Zakopane.

 After breakfast, you will explore Krakow's Market Square as the sound of the silver trumpet from St. Mary's Tower fills the air.
 The captivating beauty of this square is grand since it has remained unchanged for almost 700 years.
 It contains several buildings that hold Historic value; the Town Hall Tower, the Cloth Hall, and the Burgher's houses.
 Following your time in this longstanding square, make your way to Wawel Hill, where you will visit the beautiful Cathedral and Coronation Chapel.
 Both among the most important sites in Poland.
 The Cathedral was the coronation site of the Polish monarchs.
 It holds numerous pieces of Gothic, Renaissance, Baroque, Classicist, and Modern art.
 Have the opportunity to pray at the tomb of the patron saint of Poland, St. Stanislaus.
 Next, a short drive to Auschwitz, notoriously known as a Nazi concentration camp during World War II.
 Upon arriving at the former camp, feel the darkness and sorrow that overtakes the atmosphere as numerous unspeakable atrocities occurred at this site.
 While on this visit, view the cell that imprisoned the Christ-like St. Maximilian Kolbe and visit the Martyrdom Museum.
 After this reflective day, return to your hotel in Krakow for dinner and a restful overnight.

-Day 8, Monday, March 6, Krakow - Lagiewniki (Shrine of Divine Mercy) - Wieliczka - Krakow
+Day 9, Wednesday, June 21: Krakow - Divine Mercy - Lagiewniki - Wieliczka - Krakow

 On your last day of touring, after breakfast, depart for your excursion to Lagiewniki, the capital of the Divine Mercy.
 It was here that the message of the Divine Mercy originated, which Christ Himself wished to pass on to our generation through the mediation of Saint Faustina.
 Have the opportunity to visit the Shrine of Divine Mercy where this Sanctuary houses images of the Merciful Jesus, relics of St. Faustina, the Saint's convent Chapel and, the Saint's Tomb.
 Visit the newly constructed Shrine of Divinity dedicated to Saint John Paul II on his last visit to Poland in 2002.
 We will celebrate Mass at the Shrine before visiting the New “Have No Fear” Centre where we will pray by the relic of St. John Paul II.
 You will have free time to pray and reflect before we depart for Wieliczka to visit Europe's oldest salt mine, listed by UNESCO as a World Heritage Site.
 Return to Krakow for your farewell dinner and last overnight.

-After an early breakfast and heartfelt farewells, transfer to the Krakow airport for return flights home.*206 Tours Disclaimer:
+After an early breakfast and heartfelt farewells, transfer to the Krakow airport for return flights home.